Kaedrin/warhammer-mod-manager/README.md

 The new mod manager for Warhammer 2 is a rework of the Rome 2 mod manager by MitchTWC.
 Featuring new file parsing, conflict resolution, data file assessment, profile management, and other rewrites this tool is on it's way to be being rewritten from the ground up in a 2.0 version which will allow support for Warhammer 3 and potentially other Total War games as well as limited Steam integration.

 ## Changes and Bug Fixes for v1.6:
+- [x] Issue with Steam being installed on one drive and a game being installed on another drive fixed
+- [x] Error Creating Profile when switching to a game fixed (directory doesn't exist bug)
+- [x] Clean Data wrapped in a try/catch so if a process is playing with your files, you won't see an error.
+The files remain.
-- [x] Closing KMM deletes the user.script.txt file (assists mod authors with developing scripts)
+- [x] Delete user.script.txt on startup
-- [x] Clean Data button added (with confirmation) - this will remove all mods from your Data folder.
-Mods that have no been updated yet will have to be re-downloaded
-- [x] Warhammer 1 support added
-- [x] Thrones of Britannia support added
-- [x] KMM now checks to see if War2, War1, and Throb are installed at start and enables/disables their menu item appropriately
+- [x] AppId (Steam Integration text file) deleted at startup
-- [x] Application settings have been moved to \AppData\Roaming\Kaedrin Mod Manager
+- [x] Add clean data to the File menu
-- [x] Profiles are now saved by game
-- [x] Importing a profile now shows up in the Profiles selection list without having to click Refresh
-- [x] Content folder now keeps the .pack file for steam integration but a copy to data unless a newer filestamp is found (ie, the user has altered the file on their own).
-Version 1.6 will flag this file is being altered and an update being available from the author.
+- [x] Install detection routine will now use Steam for the first check.
+This will prompt the user that the application will exit after writing out the install paths.
+You will need to restart the mod manager after this one time detection of install location happens.

 ## Known Issue: Existing Warhammer 2 profiles will need to be imported manually from the \AppData\Roaming\The Creative Assembly\Warhammer2\scripts folder